 Much of Hal’s career focused on creating and leading The Rensselaerville Institute (TRI).
 The Institute is an internationally respected educational center known as “The Think Tank with Muddy Boots.”
 Its nationwide community self-help projects have been featured on such programs as CBS and NBC nightly news and Sunday Morning.
 Newspaper features include the New York Times, Parade Magazine, and the Wall Street Journal.

 He is lead author of Outcome Funding: a New Approach to Targeted Grantmaking.
 Now in its 4th edition, the book is widely used in the US and the UK as a framework for allocating and spending money to improve human lives and conditions.
 Hal has served as lead consultant to a U.S. Presidential Commission.

-Hal and his wife Pam spend winters in the Sarasota area and work with local foundations, governments, and nonprofits.
 Work with Hal to create a target and produce results.
 As one of Hal’s favorite quotes goes, “You’ll never leave where you are until you decide where you would rather be,” Dexter Yager.
 Join Hal in a Results First Journey.